prometheus/docs/content/docs/specs/native_histograms.md

 Each span consists of a pair of numbers, a signed 32-bit integer (short: int32) called _offset_ and an unsigned 32-bit integer (short: uint32) called _length_.
 Only the first span in each list can have a negative offset.
 It defines the index of the first bucket in its corresponding bucket list.
+(Note that for NHCBs, the index is always positive, see the [custom values section](#custom-values) below for details.)
 The length defines the number of consecutive buckets the bucket list starts with.
 The offsets of the following spans define the number of excluded (and thus unpopulated buckets).
 The lengths define the number of consecutive buckets in the list following the excluded buckets.

 The sum of all length values in each span list MUST be equal to the length of the corresponding bucket list.